 Australia is a massive place.
 It measures more than 3 million square miles, which is about the size of Europe.
 The country is so large that it would take you a decent amount of time just to travel from Sydney to Perth.
 For this reason, it is important you make the choice of where to stay before moving over.

 There are countless towns and cities to choose from, so make sure to do your research and choose a place that best suits your needs and expectations.
 For example, Sydney is a vibrant city full of beach towns, trendy neighborhoods and neat suburbs.
 Melbourne, although smaller, is more cultural, has more personality and is known for lots of exciting festivals.
 Then there is Adelaide with its wine and Byron Bay surf.
+If you are over 55, you may want to consider living in a retirement village that provides you added support, security and a fantastic rural lifestyle.
 Once you decide on a city that suits your personality, you will find it easier to ease into Australian life.

 Set-up a bank account

 You don’t want to arrive at your new city and discover that you cannot buy the things you need or make payments to cover your initial costs.
 For this reason, it is a good idea to open an Australian bank account before you leave.
 Fortunately, some of the big banks allow you to do so online, so that everything will be ready for you when you arrive.
 You can even put some money into your new account so that you are not left without cash in a new country.